Skip to main content

 Embeddables

-Before we move on back to the article endpoint, let's improve our user entity a bit.
-Say we want to have optional social handles for twitter, facebook or linkedin on the User entity.
-We can use Embeddables for this, a feature which allows mapping multiple columns to an object.
+Before moving back to the article endpoint, let's improve the user entity a bit.
+Say you want to have optional social handles for twitter, facebook or linkedin on the User entity.
+You can use Embeddables for this, a feature which allows mapping multiple columns to an object.

 user.entity.ts